lynnaloo/only-zuul/README.md

 ## What this is

+>I am the Keymaster ...
+Are you the Gatekeeper?

 This repository illustrates a sample Node.js repository with static code analysis, standardized formatting, and CI/CD pipelines (to multiple cloud platforms) using Github Actions.

 ## Setup